Happy Reading✨

 Is this... is this about me?

-Before I could even make sense of the words, before the question could settle in my brain, Bhai was already there — right in front of me and right behind him… Papa.
+Before I could even make sense of the words, before the question could settle in my brain, bhai was already there right in front of my and right behind him...
+Papa.

 Aarav's family.